The Once and Always King

 b-d-f diminished (it sounds very ugly compared to the other chords)

-The name of the chord is the first note of the chord (called the root) and its mood or given hierarchy.
+The name of the chord is the first note of the chord (called the root) and its emotion (the Major happy, minor sad, or diminished very sad)

 Play them with their new names.
 Be sure to say each name of the chord as you play it.